Megavoltage Machine Management

 - Appreciated by thousands of clients.
 Check client reviews

 Lastly, the ability to help the staff members’ value work-life balance also played an influential role in the clinical setting.
-During the management session, I understood that staff members were frequently working late shifts considering the frequency of patients in the institution; thus reducing their ability to maintain an effective work-life balance.
-In this regards, I reduced the stress and pressure on the available workforce by dividing the shift hours amongst the staff members, while ensuring that the staff members were safely delivering radiotherapy while avoiding any treatment time interruptions.
+During the management session, I understood that staff members frequently worked late shifts considering the frequency of patients in the institution, thus reducing their ability to maintain an effective work-life balance.
+In this regard, I reduced the stress and pressure on the available workforce by dividing the shift hours amongst the staff members while ensuring that the staff members were safely delivering radiotherapy while avoiding any treatment time interruptions.

-Considering that I was leading session on megavoltage machine, I understood that clinical practices help individuals in the development of leadership skills like decision-making, effective communication, time-management, and the ability to listen to the queries and concerns of others.
-This helps in the personal growth of the individual, but it also holds significant importance in the progress and growth of the individual in a professional career.
+Considering that I was leading a session on megavoltage machines, I understood that clinical practices help individuals develop leadership skills like decision-making, effective communication, time management, and the ability to listen to the queries and concerns of others.
+This helps in the individual’s personal growth, but it also holds significant importance in the progress and growth of the individual in a professional career.

 Arbyn, M., Anttila, A., Jordan, J., Ronco, G., Schenck, U., Segnan, N., Wiener, H., Herbert, A. and Von Karsa, L. 2010.
 European guidelines for quality assurance in cervical cancer screening. —summary document.
 Annals of Oncology, 21(3), pp.448-458.

 Bichakjian, C.K., Halpern, A.C., Johnson, T.M., Hood, A.F., Grichnik, J.M., Sweater, S.M., Tsao, H., Barbosa, V.H., Chuang, T.Y., Duvic, M. and Ho, V.C.
 2011.
 Guidelines of care for the management of primary cutaneous melanoma.
 Journal of the American Academy of Dermatology, 65(5), pp.1032-1047.